Precise and extensive characterization of an optical resonator for cavity-based quantum networks: Introduction

-Here, we report a novel characterization of an asymmetric, high-finesse, Fabry-P\'erot-type optical resonator.
+The underlying mechanism of all these achievements consists of the coherent atom-photon interaction, which is quantified by the atom-cavity coupling constant $g_{0}$~\cite{Berman94, Kimble98}.
+This interaction not only governs the evolution of the internal states of the atomic or ion qubits~\cite{Wilk07b, Stute12a}, but also affects the external dynamics, such as atomic localization and cavity-induced cooling~\cite{Maunz04, Leibrandt09}.
+It is therefore of fundamental importance to estimate $g_{0}$ for characterizing the cavity-based node in a quantitative way.
+It becomes more crucial in a large-scale network, in which single photons are generated in several nodes simultaneously and entanglements are created in a concatenated way~\cite{Monroe2014, Kimble08a}.
+In parallel, it is also needed to well-characterize other physical properties like the finesse and birefringence that influence the properties of the distributed quantum states.
+Here, we report a precise, extensive, and self-contained characterization of a Fabry-P\'erot-type optical resonator for a cavity-based quantum network node.
 Two mirrors have different loss characteristics: One mirror with an ultralow optical loss, and the other high transmission loss through which most of the intracavity photons are outcoupled.
 The mirror substrate is shaped~\cite{Kim2012, Lee2014} such that laser beams are positioned closely to the cavity mirrors.
-We determine the mirror spacing, mode waist, Rayleigh range, and radius of curvature by measuring the frequency separations between adjacent TEM$_{00}$ modes and TEM$_{00}$--TEM$_{10}$ modes, where both frequencies are about 1~THz.
+We determine the mirror spacing, mode waist, Rayleigh range, and radius of curvature (ROC) by measuring the frequency separations between adjacent TEM$_{00}$ modes and TEM$_{00}$--TEM$_{10}$ modes, where both frequencies are about 1~THz.
 It is noteworthy that we make use of two lasers for exciting the modes and measure the wavelengths of the lasers simultaneously---which enable a precise quantification of all geometric parameters.
-We also measure the finesse of the cavity for several input polarizations, showing that the birefringence effects are negligible in our cavity.
+The atom-cavity coupling constant $g_{0}$ is estimated with all these values, at the highest precision and accuracy to date.
+We stress that even the field leakage to the mirror coating is taken into account for the quantification of $g_0$.
+We also measure the finesse of the cavity for several input polarizations, showing that the birefringent splitting is below 4.9\% of the cavity linewidth.
 From the transmission measurement of the output mirror, we anticipate that the maximum outcoupling efficiency of an intracavity photon would be 92(4)\% at 780~nm.
+Note that this outcoupling efficiency is defined as the probability that one intracavity photon is transmitted to the mirror of high-transmission loss.
 Finally, we find that the cavity assembly's mechanical resonances are of frequencies higher than 20~kHz, agreeing with the results of the numerical simulation.